Ben Mark Cherrington

 Ben Mark Cherrington (November 1, 1885 – May 2, 1980) was Acting Chancellor at the University of Denver from October 1943 to February 1946.
 During his term of office as chancellor he added the School of Speech and the Hotel and Restaurant Management School to the University's programs.
 He was the Director of the Social Science Foundation which later evolved into the Graduate School of International Studies at the University for 25 years.
 Cherrington was also an author of the Charter of the United Nations and a co-founder of the United Nations Educational Scientific and Cultural Organization (UNESCO).
 He was honored by Queen Elizabeth in 1956 for his contributions to international affairs.

 Background

 Cherrington was born in Gibbon, Nebraska on November 1, 1885.
 He graduated from the University of Nebraska in 1911.
 Cherrington then taught at Nebraska Wesleyan and the University of California at Berkeley.
 After serving in World War I he worked at the Young Men’s Christian Association (YMCA) and became the Executive Secretary in 1919.
 He moved to Denver in 1918 and remained with the YMCA until he joined the faculty at the University of Denver in 1926.
 In 1924, Cherrington married Edith Harper and together they raised two children.
-Cherrington earned several academic degrees: an A.B. from the University of Nebraska, A.M. from the University of California in 1922, Ph.D. from Columbia University in 1934, and an LL.D. from the University of Nebraska in 1934.
+Cherrington earned several academic degrees: an A.B. from the University of Nebraska, A.M. from the University of California in 1922, Ph.D. from Columbia University in 1934, and an LL.D. from the University of Nebraska College of Law in 1934.